-Designed to meet the unique needs of other than regular full-time (OTRFT) employees, DBplus is an easy-to-understand defined benefit (DB) pension plan with a fixed contribution rate for members, matched dollar for dollar by employers.
-As a member of the CAAT Pension Plan who works part-time or contract, your DBplus lifetime pension is based on your actual earnings each year, rather than an annualized average over a five-year period.
+Designed to meet the unique needs of members who work part time or on contact (also known as other than regular full-time, or OTRFT employees), DBplus is a defined benefit (DB) pension plan design with a fixed contribution rate for members, matched dollar for dollar by employers.
+As a member of the CAAT Pension Plan who works part time or contract, your DBplus lifetime pension is based on your actual earnings each year, rather than an annualized average over a five-year period.

 Your pension under DBplus includes the valuable features members want: a secure lifetime pension in retirement, plus conditional inflation protection, plus survivor benefits.